Jupiter Ace: Design

 The Jupiter Ace was based on the Zilog Z80, which the designers had previous experience of from working on the Sinclair ZX81 and ZX Spectrum.

 Both graphics and text could be displayed at the same time: (1) redefinition of the character tiles provided standard 256×192 graphics limited to the 128 available (definable) 8×8 chars, concurrent with plotting of 64×48 graphics.

-Internal speaker directly controlled by the CPU in single task mode, with control of sound frequency and duration in ms.
+Internal speaker directly controlled by the CPU in single task mode, with control of sound frequency and duration in milliseconds.

-Storage was through a cassette tape interface at 1500 baud.
+Storage was through a cassette-tape interface at 1500 baud.
 Files could be used for either storage of Forth programs (compiled code) or raw dumps of memory.

 Memory

 The Ace had an 8 KB ROM containing the Forth kernel and operating system, and the predefined dictionary of Forth words in about 5 KB.
-The remaining 3 KB of ROM supported several functionalities: floating point numbers library and character definitions table, tape recorder access, decompiling and redefining newly re-edited 'words' (i.e. routines).
+The remaining 3 KB of ROM supported several functionalities: floating-point numbers library and character definitions table, tape recorder access, decompiling and redefining newly re-edited 'words' (i.e. routines).
 Some of the ROM was written in Z80 machine code, but some was also coded in Forth.

 The next 8 KB was built in RAM that was only partially decoded, with 2 KB of video RAM echoed twice, and 1 KB of user RAM echoed 4 times (with the same memory appearing at several different memory addresses).

 Using the lower-address mirror of the video RAM would select CPU priority, resulting in some momentary random pixels on the screen when video subsystem and the CPU accessed the video RAM in the same clock cycle.
 Using the higher-address would briefly pause the CPU on the interference, affecting the program timing and making this mode unsuitable for I/O operations.
 Since video RAM was partially separated from the main address and data busses, for the most part the video subsystem and the CPU could operate in parallel.

 The first 16 KB of the memory map was used for ROM, Video and User-available RAM, leaving the second 16 KB of the memory map free for RAM extension and the topmost 32 KB undefined.

 One 1K bank allowed redefinition of most of its 128 ASCII-based characters in 8×8 pixel bitmap format.
 The other 1K bank stored the full screen display of 24 rows × 32 columns of characters in black and white.
 Colour was intended to be achieved as expansion, but although a colour-graphics board was designed, none was ever produced commercially.

 1 KB RAM with the option of a 16 KB RAM-Pack, and later a 32 KB one.
 A PCB was also marketed by Boldfield Computing that converted the edge connector to electrical compatibility with a Sinclair ZX81, allowing use of the ZX81 16K RAM pack.